Pierre André de Suffren: American Revolutionary War

-Tensions mounted between France and England in early 1778 in the context of the American Revolutionary War, with the action of 17 June 1778 constituting a step up announcing France's participation in the American Revolutionary War.
-Suffren was appointed to the fleet of Admiral d'Estaing, leading a division comprising the 64-gun Fantasque, which he personally captained, and the frigates Aimable, Chimère and Engageante.
-The mission of his force was to support Franco-American efforts in the Battle of Rhode Island by striking a 5-frigate British squadron anchored in Narragansett Bay, off Newport, comprising HMS Juno, Flora, Lark, Orpheus and Cerebus.
-On 5 August 1778, Suffren entered the Bay and anchored next to the British, who cut their cables and scuttled their ships by fire to avoid capture.
-The Royal Navy ended up having to destroy ten of their own vessels in all, including five frigates.
+Anglo-French relations deteriorated in early 1778 in the context of the American Revolutionary War, with the action of 17 June 1778 constituting a step up announcing France's participation in the American Revolutionary War.
+Suffren was appointed to the fleet of Admiral Charles Henri Hector, Count of Estaing, leading a division comprising the 64-gun Fantasque, which he personally captained, and the frigates Aimable, Chimère and Engageante.
+The mission of his force was to support Franco-American efforts in the Battle of Rhode Island by attacking a British squadron of five frigates anchored in Narragansett Bay, off Newport, comprising HMS Juno, HMS Flora, HMS Lark, HMS Orpheus and HMS Cerebus.
+On 5 August 1778, Suffren entered the Bay and anchored next to the British squadron, which cut their cables and scuttled all five frigates along with five smaller vessels by fire to avoid capture.

 The French fleet sailed to Martinique, where Suffren's division joined up with it, and from there to Grenada, leading to the Battle of Grenada on 6 July 1779.
 Fantasque was at the front of the vanguard, preceding the 74-gun Zélé.
-When the two fleets came in contact, she came under fire from the 74-gun Royal Oak and the 70-gun Boyne, sustaining 62 men killed or wounded.
-After the battle, Admiral d'Estaing sent Suffren with a 2-ship and 3-frigate division to secure the surrender of Carriacou and Union Island.

-On 7 September 1779, d'Estaing ordered Suffren to blockade the mouth of Savannah River, to cover the landing of French troops in support of the Siege of Savannah, and prevent British ships from escaping.
-Suffren led the 64-gun Artésien and Provence, and the frigates Fortunée, Blanche and Chimère, sailing into the river and forcing the British to scuttle several ships, notably HMS Rose.
+When the two fleets came in contact, she came under fire from the 74-gun HMS Royal Oak and the 70-gun HMS Boyne, sustaining 62 men killed or wounded.
+After the battle, Estaing sent Suffren with a 2-ship and 3-frigate division to secure the surrender of Carriacou and Union Island.
+On 7 September 1779, Estaing ordered Suffren to blockade the mouth of Savannah River in order to cover the landing of French troops as part of the siege of Savannah and prevent British ships from escaping.
+Suffren led the 64-gun Artésien and Provence, and the frigates Fortunée, Blanche and Chimère, sailing into the river and forcing the British to scuttle several ships, including the post ship HMS Rose.